If you don't get an offer from the uni you had your heart set on, here are some alternative options you can start researching now.

 Or maybe the qualifications you're currently taking don't match up to their favoured subject mix.
 Universities don't have to give you a reason, but you could contact them to ask for feedback if the rejection has left you wondering.

-Try not to take it too personally though.
+Try not to take it too personally.
 Admissions tutors usually have hundreds of applications to deal with and it might not always be obvious why you haven't been chosen.

-If you had your heart set on a particular university, you might not have given much thought to anywhere else.
+If you had your heart set on a particular university, you might not have given quite so much thought to anywhere else.
 Now's the time to consider your options.

-You can also check out student comments on our university profiles and in-depth subject guides.
+You can also check out student reviews on our university profiles, as well as detailed information on UK university courses.

 Pros